Famous Attractions in Budapest

 Heroes’ Square near Museum of Fine Arts

-This large square, near Museum of Fine Arts, at the end of Andrássy Street is famous for its statues of seven Hungarian generals.
+This large square, near the Museum of Fine Arts, at the end of Andrássy Street, is famous for its statues of seven Hungarian generals.
 Also, it is famous for hosting the tombs of several unknown soldiers.

 Hungarian National Museum in Museum Garden

 The Hungarian National Museum hosts the most valuable national collection in the history of the country in an amazing building.
-This building and museum has a neoclassical architecture.
-In 1802, Count Ferenc Széchényi dedicated his personal collection of 20,000 paintings, maps, manuscripts, coins and archaeological finds to this museum.
+This building and museum have neoclassical architecture.
+In 1802, Count Ferenc Széchényi dedicated his personal collection of 20,000 paintings, maps, manuscripts, coins, and archaeological finds to this museum.

 Aquincum Ancient city